clearcare/cc_dynamodb3/README.md

 ### `set_config(**kwargs)`

-Loads up the YAML configuration file and validates dynamodb connection details.
+Loads up the terraform configuration file and validates dynamodb connection details.
 The following are required, either set through the environment, or passed in as kwargs (to overwrite):

 * `namespace`, determines the table name prefix.
 Each repository using this library should have a unique namespace.
 * `aws_access_key_id` and `aws_secret_access_key`, the AWS connection credentials for boto's connection.
 Examples shown in [the tutorial](https://boto3.readthedocs.org/en/latest/guide/quickstart.html#configuration)
-* `table_config`, a path to the YAML file for table configuration.
+* `table_config`, a path to the terraform file for table configuration.

-### dynamodb.yml
+### dynamo_tables.tf

 This file contains the table schema for each table (required), and optional secondary indexes (`global_indexes`  or indexes (local secondary indexes).